 In the large windows in the nave we have followed our Lord Jesus Christ from His birth in Bethlehem to His death on the cross, the resurrection, and His enthronement in glory.
-He is our Teacher, our Saviour and Redeemer, Who calls on us to help Him in the work of His Kingdom.
-With deep humility we thank him for the gifts of divine grace and all good gifts with which He blesses us.
+He is our Teacher, our Savior and Redeemer, who calls on us to help Him in the work of His Kingdom.
+With deep humility we thank Him for the gifts of divine grace and all good gifts with which He blesses us.

-For our forefathers America was the Promised Land.
-The ship in the upper left suggests the arrival if the Pilgrim Fathers in this country, to which they came to find freedom to worship God.
-They knew that “man does not live by bread alone.”
+For our ancestors America was the Promised Land.
+The ship in the upper left suggests the arrival if the Pilgrims in this country, to which they came to find freedom to worship God.
+They knew that we do not live by bread alone.
 The communion cup and the bread symbolize the gifts of nature, which become gifts of divine grace in the Sacrament of Holy Communion.

 A man kneels for a prayer of supplication and thanksgiving for blessings received and for help from above.